History of Brett Kavanaugh in Timeline

 In 2007, in Doe v.
 Exxon Mobil Corp., Kavanaugh dissented when the circuit court allowed a lawsuit making accusations of ExxonMobil human rights violations in Indonesia to proceed, arguing that the claims were not justiciable.
 He dissented again when the circuit court later found that the corporation could be sued under the Alien Tort Statute of 1789.

-August 2008: Dissent on Sarbanes-Oxley Act
+August 2008: Dissent on Appointments Clause

-In August 2008, Brett Kavanaugh dissented when the D.C.
+In August 2008, Kavanaugh dissented when the D.C.
 Circuit found that the Constitution's Appointments Clause did not prevent the Sarbanes–Oxley Act from creating a board whose members were not directly removable by the president.

-2008: Kavanaugh taught at Harvard Law School
+2008: Teaching at Harvard Law School

-2008: Reference to District of Columbia v.
-Heller (2008)
+2008: District of Columbia v.
+Heller

-April 2009: Kavanaugh on Detainee Transfer Notices
+April 2009: Kavanaugh Concurrence on Guantanamo Detainee Transfers

 In April 2009, Kavanaugh wrote a long concurrence when the court found that detainees at the Guantanamo Bay detention camp had no right to advance notice before being transferred to another country.

-2009: Kavanaugh named Samuel Williston Lecturer on Law
+2009: Named Samuel Williston Lecturer on Law

 In 2009, Kavanaugh was named the Samuel Williston Lecturer on Law at Harvard Law School.

-June 2010: Kavanaugh on Al-Shifa Defamation Suit
+June 2010: Kavanaugh Concurrence on Al-Shifa Defamation Suit

 In June 2010, Kavanaugh wrote a concurrence in judgment when the en banc D.C.
 Circuit found that the Al-Shifa pharmaceutical factory owners could not bring a defamation suit regarding the government's allegations that they were terrorists.